Applications are now closed for JASP+ 2022. Stay tuned for next year's programming!

 During JASP

-Teacher fellows will participate in all four days of the 2022 Jane Austen Summer Program, which runs from June 16-19 in Chapel Hill, NC.
-Across the symposium, teachers will meet to discuss your evolving interests and the ways in which you envision getting to use Jane Austen (and Shakespeare!) in the classroom.
+Teacher fellows will participate in all four days of the 2023 Jane Austen Summer Program, which runs from June 15-18 in Chapel Hill, NC.
+Across the symposium, teachers will meet to discuss your evolving interests and the ways in which you envision getting to use Jane Austen (and her juvenile writings!) in the classroom.

 After JASP

-Following the four days of JASP 2022, "Jane Austen + Shakespeare," JASP+ teacher fellows are funded to stay through June 20 to participate together in digital humanities and pedagogy workshops and to discuss, experiment, and engage with one another as a community.
+Following the four days of JASP 2023, "Austen's Teenaged Writings," JASP+ teacher fellows are funded to stay through June 20 to participate together in digital humanities and pedagogy workshops and to discuss, experiment, and engage with one another as a community.
 Expanding on the ideas that most inspired you during JASP, JASP+ invites attendees to begin creating teaching tools that can work for you in your classroom.

 Plus!
 After JASP+, teacher fellows